-Figure.
-3.1 Boundary of Proposed SSSI and Recorded species of conservation interest
+Figure 3.2 Boundary of the proposed SSSI and the location of the species of conservation interest recorded

-Fewer rare of threatened birds are recorded at the southern proportion which is dominated by shrubland.
+Fewer rare or threatened birds are recorded at the southern proportion which is dominated by shrubland.
 This is probably due to limitations of survey methods, as some migrant passerines could be cryptic and difficult to be detected unless by mist net trapping.
-Leven (2000) proved that direct observation (point count) is "inadequate to detect the full complement of bird species present in shrubland"22.
+Leven (2000) proved that direct observation (point count) is "inadequate to detect the full complement of bird species present in shrubland"26.
 More study using (e.g. using mist-netting) might be required to assess the utilisation and diversity of migratory birds on the shrubland on Po Toi.
 Nevertheless, it is proved that the shrubland on Po Toi is providing important linkages for migratory birds and is an indispensable component of the ecosystem.
 It is also a prime site for studying bird migration.
 Therefore, it should also be zoned as SSSI.